Alisha Burkhalter, LMT

 License Bodyworker and Massage Therapist

 Alisha’s long time belief in natural healing lead her to the study and practice of massage therapy.
-In 2012 she graduated with honors from the massage therapy department of Globe University.
-Alisha has been in practice as a licensed therapist for over 5 years and has a passion for treating patients with chronic tension and pain.
+In 2012 she graduated with honors from the massage therapy department of Globe University and has been faithfully practicing massage therapy for over 10 years!
+Alisha has a passion for treating patients with chronic tension and pain.
 Whether the chronic tension and pain is due to an old injury or a surgery, athletics, or general tension from everyday life, Alisha is eager to help provide the needed care and relief.
 In each session she focuses squarely on the cause of the pain and tension and uses her experience to customize each massage to the individual.
 She also helps educate her clients on self care to ensure that the benefits of the treatment last even longer.

 Alisha Burkhalter has advanced training and specializes in: